On Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter: Introduction

 which form a symmetric matrix $n$.

-It can be show that by choosing an appropriate basis of $\goth{g}$, this matrix can be diagonalized, with diagonal elements $n_i, i = 1,2,3$.
-The Bianchi class A Lie algebras can now be classifed by the signs appearing on the diagonal of the commutator matrix, c.f.
-Lemma 19.8 of \cite{RinCau} and the accompanying Table \ref{tab:types}, which we copied for convenience.
-This leads to the aforementioned types, of which we focus on type VI$_0$.
-In case the Lie group has an algebra of type VI$_0$, any associated element (Bianchi spacetime, initial data etc.) is also designated type VI$_0$.
+It can be shown that by choosing an appropriate basis of $\goth{g}$ this matrix can be diagonalized, with diagonal elements $n_i, i = 1,2,3$.
+The Bianchi class A Lie algebras can now be classified by the signs appearing on the diagonal of the commutator matrix, c.f.
+Lemma 19.8 of \cite{RingstromCauchy} and the accompanying Table \ref{tab:types}, which we copied for convenience.
+This leads to the aforementioned types, of which we focus on type~$\vio$.
+In case the Lie group has an algebra of type~$\vio$, any associated element (Bianchi spacetime, initial data etc.) is also designated type~$\vio$.

-In the case of Bianchi VI$_0$, we may read off from Table \ref{tab:types} that one diagonal element vanishes, while the other two have opposite signs.
-The signs in Table \ref{tab:types} are, up to permutation, precisely the signs of the $N_i, i =1,2,3$ of Section \ref{sec:wahu} below.
+In the case of Bianchi type~$\vio$, we may read off from Table \ref{tab:types} that one diagonal element vanishes, while the other two have opposite signs.
+The signs in Table \ref{tab:types} are, up to permutation, precisely the signs of the $N_i, i =1,2,3$, of Section \ref{sec:wahu} below.